bots-business/ReferAndEarnBot/README.md

 - ❌ **If the user hasn't joined all required channels**:
   The bot sends a message listing the required channels to join.
   The list is fully dynamic — admins can manage the channels from the **admin panel** without touching the code.

+  Acording to the rule 2.7, the bot shows total users at the starting page, other statics like toplist and referral performance are placed on "referral" link page,

 ### 🔘 Main Menu Buttons